- Team Impact

-Earlier this year, Phirdous passed her board exams and was promoted to the final years of high school.
-She’ll spend these years preparing for college, where she wants to study education.
+Phirdous passed her board exams and was promoted to the final years of high school.
+She’ll spend those years preparing for college, where she wants to study education.
 Her family couldn’t be more proud.

 “They are very supportive of me completing my education and becoming financially independent in life,” she says.
 “They want me to be an empowered woman.”

-Phirdous and her family exemplify how sponsorship transforms the lives of all it touches.
+Phirdous and her family exemplify how sponsorship ripples outward, transforming the lives of all it touches.